SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/ImageMaker/README.md

 # Image Maker
-The recreation of an image can be approached in different ways.
-In these examples we want to recreate the images using Shapes.
-Polygons are the ones more used in the literature, but we also provide a generalized Shape approach.
+The recreation of an image can be approached in various ways.
+In the following examples, our aim is to recreate the images using shapes.
+While polygons are the most commonly employed approach in the literature, we also present a more generalized approach using shapes.

 <table>
   <tr>